 Other common issues include eye problems such as progressive retinal atrophy or PRA for short, which is a number of diseases dogs are genetically predisposed to suffer from.
 It is very similar to retinitis pigmentosa that humans can suffer from, and involves the gradual bilateral degeneration of the dog’s retina, which causes their vision to deteriorate over time and eventually leads to blindness.

 How They React to Kids

-The good news here is that both Cockapoos and Cavapoos are excellent with kids.
+The good news here is that both Cockapoos and Cavapoos are excellent with kids and are great as family pets.
 They can grow up together with your children and become tremendous friends and companions.